sverweij/semver-try-require/README.md

 > **The reason this module exists is to try a few non-standard**
 > **things with the npm registry (deprecating, publishing betas,**
 > **...).**
-> Feel free to use it, though - `tigerclaws-try-require` works
+> Feel free to use it, though - `semver-try-require` works
 > as advertised and is thoroughly tested.